 Forming part of the National Association of Realtors, Realtor.com has an estimator tool linked to the “My Home” section of the website.
 Consisting mainly of MLS properties, estimations are updated every fifteen minutes.

-What makes this tool a little different from the others on the list is how the estimates are provided.
+What makes this tool a little different from the others on the list is how each home value estimate is determined.
 Realtor.com provides three different estimates sourced from varied real estate or financial institutions, estimates for the upcoming month, and other data like neighborhood trends and prices.
 This gives you a closer idea of how different features will be valued.

 Another useful feature allows you to review the estimated value increase per upgraded room if you were considering doing some renovations prior to selling.